PraveenMohan13/DSA_LEETCODE/z_Bit Manipulation/Level_0/README.md

 a = 5   # binary: 0101
 b = 3   # binary: 0011

+The 6 Bitwise Operators
+Operator Examples in Python

 print(a & b)   # 1
 print(a | b)   # 7
 print(a ^ b)   # 6